NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/troubleshooting.md

 ## Common Problems

+Most of them provide error/warning and suggest an action.

-1. Missing installed appium
+1. Missing installed appium.
+To resolve it install appium globally.

+    ```
+    npm i -g appium
+    ```
 2. Misleading appPath or capabilities location.
 Please make sure that the path to the app or capabilities location is correct.
-3. Misleading detials for device specified in appium config
+3. Misleading details for device specified in appium config.
+If the plugin fails to find the emulator/simulator you have, check that the *avd*, *platformName*, *deviceName* or any other related capability is properly set.

-**TODO**: Add more info about the common problem - what do they mean and how to solve them